Will Our Housing Market Crash 2023?

-Until very recently, the UK housing market was at its strongest before the EU referendum.
+Until recently, the UK housing market was at its strongest before the EU referendum with COVID-19, and now the Ukraine war UK economy is struggling.

-It is good to be optimistic; however, we must not delude ourselves to the reality of a pending financial crisis due to the Coronavirus.
+It is good to be optimistic; however, we must not delude ourselves into the reality of a pending financial crisis due to the Ukraine war & Covid-19.

 Few commentators, nevertheless, are making upbeat predictions for our housing market performance for the next 12 months.
 They argue a housing bubble or government debt is not a problem, and a house price crash is not on the horizon.